Serving Portland OR, Vancouver WA, and the Oregon Coast

 Let’s take a look at some common questions about quartz.

-What Exactly Is Quartz? – Quartz is similar to granite in that it is a hard material.
+Quartz is similar to granite in that it is a hard material.
 However, unlike granite, it is manmade.

 Granite is 100% natural stone and is quarried from the ground.
 Quartz is made of natural quartz, as well as resin and color pigments.
 Because it is manmade, quartz offers a uniform look.

-Is Quartz Scratch-Resistant? – Scratches and chips are always a concern for countertops, and the good news is that quartz is very scratch and chip-resistant.
+Scratches and chips are always a concern for countertops, and the good news is that quartz is very scratch and chip-resistant.
 Since it’s engineered stone, its polymers and resins give it a little more flexibility and durability than natural stone.

-Is Quartz Crack-Resistant? – Again, quartz is extremely durable.
+Again, quartz is extremely durable.
 High-quality quartz is virtually crack-resistant, but lesser quality quartz can crack or shatter if exposed to extreme cold, such as an ice bag left on the counter.
 The same goes for extreme heat.
 Sudden, drastic changes in temperature may crack a quartz surface.

 Additionally, the sudden impact of dropping heavy objects on quartz countertops may also cause them to crack.
 Know that cracking is not easily repaired.

-Will Quartz Discolor? – Unlike a material like marble, quartz is non-porous, which makes it highly resistant to stains.
+Unlike a material like marble, quartz is non-porous, which makes it highly resistant to stains.

 However, it’s not impervious to them.
 Any fluid left standing on your counters can cause stains or hazing, including water.
 Sudden changes in temperatures may cause quartz to become discolored, which re-emphasizes the need for using hot pads and trivets under hot pans, slow cookers, or even electric skillets.
 You should never place a hot pan directly from your oven or stovetop onto your quartz surface.